backstage/backstage/docs/features/software-catalog/descriptor-format.md

 The descriptor format supports substitutions using `$text`, `$json`, and `$yaml`.

-Placeholders like `$json: https://example.com/entity.json` are substituded by the content of the referenced file.
+Placeholders like `$json: https://example.com/entity.json` are substituted by the content of the referenced file.
 Files can be referenced from any configured integration similar to locations by passing an absolute URL.
 It's also possible to reference relative files like `./referenced.yaml` from the same location.